Diocesan Schools Group of Pagadian: Saint Columban College

 Columban is the largest among the diocesan schools.
 Operating in three campuses in Pagadian City, the College offers elementary, secondary, and tertiary education.

 Sta.
 Maria Goretti College

 Sta.
 Maria Goretti has not developed its own undergraduate programs.
 It offered undergraduate programs while serving as a satellite campus for Saint Columban College.
-However, due to the preference of students to attend college in cities like Ozamis and Pagadian, it ceased offering the same programs.
+However, due to the preference of students to attend college in cities like Ozamiz and Pagadian, it ceased offering the same programs.

 Major Secondary Institutions

 Holy Child Academy

 Holy Child Academy or "HCA", is the oldest diocesan school.
 Established in 1940, HCA is also the second oldest school in Pagadian City and the Province of Zamboanga del Sur following the Southern Mindanao Colleges.
 HCA began as a parochial school, pioneering Catholic education in the Province.

 Star of the Sea High School

 Star of the Sea is the only private academic institution in the Municipality of Tukuran in Zamboanga del Sur.